 Kryptonite Kryptoflex Cable

 The Kryptonite Kryptoflex 1518 Combo cable is a 15mm braided steel cable that is flexible so you can position the way you want it to be through your bike frame, through tire spokes, or however you like.
-It has an integrated four digit combination lock built on it and you can reset the combination easily.
-You can also get a simple version without the combination lock.
+This one comes with a key for the lock, but its close cousin from Kryptonite has an integrated four digit combination lock built on it and you can reset the combination easily.
+Either one uses similar cable material which is the important part.

 The cable is designed to be cut resistant so any thief that wants your bike is going to have to work extra hard to get it.
 Find it here on Amazon.